nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 ![](https://lh4.googleusercontent.com/z-1wWw7slLbqkaNh0mTiW-7R7ofXPPfIVryLIQSCQqapbM79gctiuNcKauodRx-u9-VpNQShUqrivZ6aY4CuqEA-uRstFRn5XQBrCUnFkMgvx51jxa_1vfq6lO3wdJ2D9Er0rSWXrg ?w=500,border=true)

 The role of the blob dispatcher is to decide, based on a blob and its containing document, where the blob's binary is actually going to be stored.
-The Nuxeo Platform provides a default blob dispatcher ( [`org.nuxeo.ecm.core.blob.**DefaultBlobDispatcher**`](http://community.nuxeo.com/api/nuxeo/release-7.3/javadoc/org/nuxeo/ecm/core/blob/DefaultBlobDispatcher.html))&nbsp;that is easy to configure for most basic needs.
+The Nuxeo Platform provides a default blob dispatcher ([`org.nuxeo.ecm.core.blob.DefaultBlobDispatcher`](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/blob/DefaultBlobDispatcher.html)) that is easy to configure for most basic needs.
 But it can be replaced by a custom implementation if needed.

 {{! multiexcerpt name='BlobDispatch'}}